Historic Quarters logo

 The University of Coimbra is a UNESCO site.
 Families can explore its grand courtyards.
 The Joanina Library truly amazes visitors.
 Check for family-friendly tour options for 2025.
 Many areas offer stunning city views.

-Stroll through the Baixa, Coimbra's lower town.
+Stroll through the Baixa Coimbra, Coimbra's lower town.
 This area has flatter streets and more shops.
 Find lovely cafes and bakeries for a snack.
 Kids might enjoy watching the street performers.
 It is a great spot for souvenirs.

 The historic neighborhoods in Coimbra hold many secrets.
 Explore the ancient alleys and charming squares.
 Discover hidden churches and vibrant street art.
 These walks create lasting family memories.